 9. Be ready for the unanticipated

 Individuals will react to change in unpredictable ways.
 In order to account for unexpected resistance, consistent reassessment and remodeling are needed to successfully manage the change.

 10. Communicate with the individual

-If you are looking for a consultant to assist you with a change happening in your business, you can ask for help on UpCounsels marketplace.
+If you are looking for help with organizational change management, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.